ted-dunstone/PyLightPlug/docs/Development.rst

 .. note:: As the doc string is exec'ed as part of the requirements check it could be that security issues would be exposed.
 However it should be noted that if one can change the docstring, then any other malicious code injection would also be possible.
 The only objection then is that it is less noticeable in the doc string.

+.. [#metaclass_link] This link has a good decription of a metaclass plugin implemtation http://effbot.org/zone/metaclass-plugins.htm